-The Duke Kathleen Price Bryan Brain Bank and Biorepository is an integral component of the Joseph and Kathleen Bryan Alzheimer's Disease Research Center at Duke University.
-For more than 25 years, the Bryan Brain Bank has been recognized as a premier biorepository for Alzheimer’s disease science.
+For nearly three decades, the Duke Kathleen Price Bryan Brain Bank and Biorepository has been recognized as a premier biorepository for Alzheimer’s disease science.
 The Brain Bank provides Duke researchers and academic and industry collaborators worldwide with access to longitudinal clinical information, quality biospecimens, and services to support and advance basic and clinical research.

 The Duke Kathleen Price Bryan Brain Bank and Biorepository (Duke BBB) collection includes the following neurological conditions: